BlockchainCommons/Research/Investigation/Files.md

    * **Master Fingerprint** — The Hash 160 of the master public key.
    * **Path** — The derivation path, using "h" for hardened.
 Underscore separated.
 Not used for Master Key.
    * **Fingerprint** — The Hash 160 of the derived key.
 Not used for Master Key.
-* **Format** — Output format, including "Base58", "Detail", "Identifier-Hex", "Lifehash", "Name" "UR".
+* **Format** — Output format, including "Base58", "Detail", "Identifier-Hex", "Lifehash", "Name", or "UR".
 Note that URs can be encoded as plain text (with a ".txt" suffix) or a QR code (with a ".jpg" suffix).

 **Examples of Master Keys:**
 ```